 When we’re confronted with a dangerous or life-threatening situation, our bodies prepare us to survive the perceived threat with a host of physical changes.
 Our heart rate speeds up, our lung capacity increases, our muscles tense, and adrenaline flows through our bodies.
 These changes represent our “fight-or-flight” response in action.

 But “fight” and “flight” aren’t the only two possible responses to danger.
 Other options include “freezing” or “fawning.”
 When we freeze, we may stay still, avoid making decisions, or feel as if we’re outside our own bodies.
 When we fawn, we try to please the person threatening us in order to avoid or reduce harm or conflict.

-When someone fights back or flees in response to a threat, their body uses up the energy and resources that were released for their survival.
-But freezing and fawning do not engage the body in the same way.
-The energy built up from the stress response lingers in the body, unused and unprocessed.
+When we fight back or flee in response to a threat, our bodies use up the energy and resources that were released for our survival.
+But freezing and fawning don’t engage the body in the same way.
+The energy built up from a stress response lingers in the body, unused and unprocessed.
 As a result, we may be left in a perpetual state of hypervigilance, which can harm our health.
 Even if our physical trauma response slows down in the moment, it may resurface later through other physical symptoms.